 - Reading of Texts - During the Bardo, the 49 days between death and when rebirth is thought to occur, relatives read texts specific to any practices the deceased focused on.
-The readings help the deceased in his journey to rebirth.
+The readings help the deceased in the journey to rebirth.

 Chinese and Laotian Buddhists celebrate Ghost Month, a time when the gates of hell are opened, and hungry ghosts are thought to walk the earth in search of food and gifts.
-During this time, friends and relatives offer food, incense, paper money and other gifts to the deceased spirits to garner good merit for their loved ones.
+During this time, friends and relatives offer food, incense, paper money, and other gifts to the deceased spirits to garner good merit for their loved ones.
 Paper lanterns in the shape of lotus flowers are also placed in lakes and rivers to guide the way for the spirits.

 The ultimate goal of Buddhism is for every individual to become free of samsara and achieve enlightenment, or nirvana.
 This state can take many lifetimes to achieve.
 Until then, Buddhist death rituals help those practicing the faith attain a good rebirth to aid them on their journey toward the ultimate goal.